 The lichen community exhibited network structure that was similar between the wild stand and the common garden.
 Significant species dependency network structure was observed for both the wild stand and the common garden (Fig. 1a,b).
 Dependency values that were non-zero in either network were highly correlated (r = 0.64, P << 0.0001; Fig. 1c).
 The most notable difference between the two networks was the increase chance in the connections of Lecanora sp.
 (Fig. 1d).

-In the wild stand, roughness was the primary driver of network structure.
+In the wild stand, bark roughness was the primary driver of network structure.
 First, trees varied in significance and magnitude of their SES values, which were all negative or equal to zero (Supplementary Materials, Table 1).
 Second, bark roughness had a strong, significant effect on SES magnitude (R2 = 0.29.
 P = 0.027; Fig. 2).
 Third, neither tree age nor geographic distance had a significant effect on SES.

 In the common garden, where the effect of environmental variation was controlled, genotype was an important factor contributing to network structure.
 Genotype significantly affected the SES of each tree (R2 = 0.65, P = 0.046, Fig. 3a).
 The SES value was also highly correlated with community composition (R2 = 0.71, P < 0.001, Fig. 3b).

+Present the garden results first, since this is the bulk of the support for your main hypothesis – that genetic variation in a foundation sp can influence network structure (and you present this finding first in discussion)

 Discussion

 These findings support the hypothesis that genotypic variation in a foundation species can contribute to the structure of a network of interacting species.
 Several lines of evidence support this conclusion.
-First, the wild stand showed significant dependency network structure (Fig. 1a); and the genetically based tree trait, bark roughness, was a strong predictor of co-occurrence patterns, while the neither effects of tree age nor geographic distance were significant (Fig. 2).
+First, the wild stand showed significant dependency network structure (Fig. 1a); and the genetically based tree trait, bark roughness, was a strong predictor of co-occurrence patterns (Fig. 2), while neither the effects of tree age nor geographic distance were significant.
 Second, the common garden network (Fig. 1b) structure showed a high degree of similarity to the wild stand network structure (Fig. 1c&d).
 Third, tree genotype was a significant predictor of SES values (Fig. 3a); and SES value was strongly correlated with community composition (Fig. 3b).

+what happened to 1 fig per paragraph?
+Break these up and discuss their implications.
+It feels like a rehashing of the results section.

+What does it mean that genotypes have different SES values?
+Does a bigger negative SES mean that that genotype is better at predicting its community?

+Explain the implications for wild and garden stands having similar networks

 It is important to note that although we have not directly quantified interactions between species, the dependency network structure and tree level co-occurrence patterns are good indicators of ecological interactions.
 Although the co-occurrence literature has a long history of dialogue about inferring interactions from spatial patterns (e.g., Diamond 1972, Connor and Simberloff 1983 and Gotelli 2002), multiple studies have been done developing and evaluating spatial pattern based network modeling methods (e.g., Kissling et al. 2012).
-As organisms interact along multiple ecological dimensions, such as resource competition or mutualism, predation, behavioral interference, although a spatial pattern based perspective departs from direct observation of a mechanism, it contributes an integrated perspective that can compliment more mechanistic studies.
-We reiterate that species interactions typically occur in close spatial proximity, and therefore species co-occurrences are at least an indicator of the frequency of interactions.
+Since organisms interact along multiple ecological dimensions, such as resource competition or mutualism, predation, or behavioral interference, a spatial pattern based perspective departs from direct observation of a mechanism, however it contributes an integrated perspective that can compliment more mechanistic studies.
+We reiterate that species interactions typically occur in close spatial proximity, and therefore species co-occurrences are an indicator of the frequency of interactions.